Great Seattle Fire

-The Great Seattle Fire was a fire that destroyed the entire central business district of Seattle, Washington on June 6, 1889.
-The conflagration lasted for less than a day, burning through the afternoon and into the night, and during the same summer as the Great Spokane Fire and the Great Ellensburg Fire.
+The Great Seattle Fire was a fire that destroyed the entire central business district of Seattle, Washington, on June 6, 1889.
+The conflagration lasted for less than a day, burning through the afternoon and into the night, during the same summer as the Great Spokane Fire and the Great Ellensburg Fire.
 Seattle quickly rebuilt using brick buildings that sat 20 ft above the original street level.
 Its population swelled during reconstruction, becoming the largest city in the newly admitted state of Washington.

 Early Seattle

 In the fall of 1851, the Denny Party arrived at Alki Point in what is now the state of Washington.
-After spending a miserable winter on the western shores of Elliott Bay, the party relocated to the eastern shores and established the settlement that would become Seattle.
+After spending a miserable winter on the western shores of Elliott Bay, the party relocated to the eastern shores and established the settlement that eventually became Seattle.

 Early Seattle was dominated by the logging industry.
 The combination of a safe bay and an abundance of coniferous trees made Seattle the perfect location for shipping lumber to California.
 In 1852, Henry Yesler began construction of the first steam-powered mill in the Pacific Northwest.
-Because of the easy access to lumber, nearly every building was constructed of the affordable, but combustible timber.
+Because of the easy access to lumber, nearly every building was constructed of the affordable but combustible timber.
 Additionally, because the area was at or below sea level, the fledgling town was a frequent victim of massive floods, requiring buildings to be built on wooden stilts.
 The town also used hollowed out scrap logs propped up on wooden braces as sewer and water pipes, increasing the combustible loading.

 Events of the fire

-At approximately 2:20 pm on June 6, 1889, an accidentally overturned glue pot in a carpentry shop started the most destructive fire in the history of Seattle.
+At approximately 2:20 p.m. on June 6, 1889, an accidentally overheated glue pot in a carpentry shop started the most destructive fire in the history of Seattle.
 The next day, the Seattle Post-Intelligencer, operating out of temporary facilities in the wake of the fire, reported incorrectly that the incident began in "Jim McGough's paint shop, under Smith's boot and shoe store, at the corner of Front and Madison streets, in what was known as the Denny block"; a correction two weeks later said that it "actually started in the Clairmont and Company cabinet shop, below McGough's shop in the basement of the Pontius building", but the original error was often repeated, including in Murray Morgan's bestselling Seattle history book Skid Road (1951).
-The pot was tipped over by John Back, a 24-year-old Swede.
-The fire soon spread to the wood chips and turpentine covering the floor.
-Back attempted to douse the fire with water which only served to spread the fire further.
+John Back, a 24-year-old Swede, was heating glue over a gasoline fire when it boiled over, igniting the wood chips and turpentine covering the floor.
+Back attempted to douse the fire with water which spread the fire further.
 The fire department arrived by 2:45, but by that time the area was so smokey that the source of the fire could not be determined.